-From the historical landmarks of Washington D.C. to the underground caverns of Virginia, the Atlantic East Coast offers a little something for everyone.
+From the pristine landscape of Acadia National Park in Maine to the exciting wildlife in the Florida Everglades, the Atlantic East Coast offers a little something for everyone.
 While time constraints may make it impossible to visit every popular tourist destination along the coast, there are a number of attractions that you and your family won’t want to miss.
 Here are 10 Must-See Places to Visit on the East Coast:

 Majestic roaring waterfalls awe tourists at this geological wonder located on the border of the United States and Canada.
 Once a honeymoon favorite, Niagara Falls remains one of most popular tourist attractions in the state of New York.
 Comprised of three waterfalls — American Falls, Horseshoe Falls and Bridal Veil Falls — Niagara Falls water stems from the upper Great Lakes and the river is estimated to be 12,000 years old.

 Inspired by its natural beauty, early 20th-century visionaries donated the land that became Acadia National Park.
 The park is home to a diverse population of plants and animals as well as the tallest mountain on the U.S. Atlantic coast.
 The only national park in all of New England, Acadia National Park offers coastal views and activities for both leisurely hikers and adrenaline junkies.

 Related: Travel guide to Acadia National Park.